 Now living in: North Huntingdon, Pa.

-Point Park MBA alumna Meg Yunn was one of 10 people in the U.S. to receive $2,500 from Scholastic Media's "Be Big in Your Community Contest."
+Point Park M.B.A. alumna Megs Yunn was one of 10 people in the United States to receive $2,500 from Scholastic Media's "Be Big in Your Community Contest."

 Yunn proposed "Beverly’s Birthdays," a nonprofit organization that would provide birthday celebrations for local low-income and homeless children.
 Her proposal, which was chosen among more than 1,000 entries, was based on four criteria: feasibility, creativity, sustainability and impact.